MiriNajme/PM4Moodle/TEST_DATASET.md

 ### 1. Run the Backup/Restore Script

-Open your terminal and navigate to the folder containing the script (PM4Moodle/test_dataset), then run:
+Open your **PowerShell** on Windows or your default terminal on Mac and navigate to the folder containing the script (PM4Moodle/test_dataset), then run:

+> **Note:**
+> Note that if your operating system is Windows, the following commands run only in PowerShell.

 ```bash
 python moodle_backup_restore.py